Stinging Nettle: A Delicious Medicine Covered in Glass Needles Full of Acid

 So, welcome to the story of U. dioica; it’s a story that is both ancient and ongoing.

 Pliny the Elder (23–79 A.D.) touted the roots of Urtica spp as being effective at tenderizing meat .
 The sprouts are said to be healthful and I can attest to the quality of their flavor .
 The taste is sharp, and mimics both spinach and tea.
 Speaking of, the dried leaves of U. dioica do a fantastic caffeine-free tea impersonation.
 The tender/young leaves are used for making soup and as a healthful pot-herb.
-Further, nettle wine is a celebrated brew (See: Music below).
+I can personally attest to it making a FANTASTIC broth with nothing more than reduced nettle water, salt, pepper, olive oil, and onion powder.

 I'd never heard of Ralph McTell before this article; such is the unexpected power of plants.
 The below song is likely to charm your pants off assuming you do not have a huge aversion to the folk music of the 60's.